...Very 'Eavy ...Very 'Umble: Reception

 The album was generally panned by the mainstream critical press upon its release, although it has since been acknowledged as an early classic of the heavy metal genre.
 Canadian music critic Martin Popoff classifies the album as "proto-heavy metal".
 Rolling Stone magazine's Melissa Mills began her review by saying, "If this group makes it I'll have to commit suicide.
 From the first note you know you don't want to hear any more."

+Influence of the Album in Popular Culture

+Public Enemy’s 1989 release, "Fight the Power" samples "Bird of Prey".
+The extended version of the track "Fight the Power" was featured on Public Enemy's third studio album Fear of a Black Planet (1990).